• Skip to main content

 You may also share your thoughts on Galaxy S21 vs Galaxy S21+ vs Galaxy S21 Ultra in the comment box.

-If you have any questions on using Galaxy S21, you may check our detailed step-by-step Galaxy S21 guides:
+If you have any questions about using Galaxy S21, you may check our detailed step-by-step Galaxy S21 guides:

 You can also post questions or share your thoughts on our Facebook page.

-The official Samsung Galaxy S21 user manual (PDF) in your local language can be read and download here.
+The official Samsung Galaxy S21 user manual (PDF) in your local language can be read and downloaded here.

 Enjoy your Galaxy S21.